ngraveio/Research/papers/nbcr-2023-002-multi-layer-sync.md

 In this document, we are defining the new `crypto-portfolio-metadata` UR type to include device metadata related to the offline signer.

 In many QR-based offline signer, the synchronization payload includes metadata information related to the device.
-We have created a modular and general purpose UR type to include such information.
+We have created a general purpose UR type to include such information.

 When used embedded in another CBOR structure, this structure should be tagged #6.1404.